liqy09/DTBind/README.md

 ## 3 Usage

-### 3.1 Predict functional binding residues from a protein structure(in PDB format) based on trained deep models
+### 3.1 Predict drug-target binding occurence from a protein structure(predicted structure or experimental structure) based on trained deep models
 We have packaged data extraction: XXX.py, model training: XXX.py, DTBind model: XXX.py, the validation module: metrices.py, and the prediction code: test.py.
 First, install the environment as described above, and after that, use the code from the prediction command 'prediction code.log' file in the folder: